 What would constitute a better world?

-I am trying to figure out the role of the individual in ensuring humanity’s long-term survival and nurturing a better world over and above such things as 50 Ways to Save the Planet or protesting with Extinction Rebellion.
+I am trying to figure out the role of the individual in ensuring humanity’s long-term survival and nurturing a better world, beyond initiatives such as 50 Ways to Save the Planet or protesting with Extinction Rebellion.
 I am not criticizing these actions, but they fall far short of what is needed.

-We need to build a sustainable global civilization of which we can be proud.
+We need to build a sustainable global civilization that we can be proud of.
 The challenges are IMMENSE.
-Let’s start by looking at the high-level actions we need to take.
+Let’s begin by examining the high-level actions we need to take.

 -